xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 Persistent indexes
 ------------------

-ArangoDB 3.0 provides an experimental persistent index feature.
+AvocadoDB 3.0 provides an experimental persistent index feature.
 Persistent indexes store the index values on disk instead of in-memory only.
 This means the indexes do not need to be rebuilt in-memory when a collection is loaded or reloaded, which should improve collection loading times.

-The persistent indexes in ArangoDB are based on the RocksDB engine.
+The persistent indexes in AvocadoDB are based on the RocksDB engine.
 To create a persistent index for a collection, create an index of type "rocksdb" as
 follows: